solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Motivation

-Currently during a cluster restart, validator operators need to decide the highest optimistically confirmed slot, then restart the validators with new command-line arguments.
+Currently during a `cluster restart`, validator operators need to decide the highest optimistically confirmed slot, then restart the validators with new command-line arguments.